-Each logbook entry will include the correct date, x-ray file number, level of participation (assisted or unassisted) and the examination.
+Each logbook entry will include the correct date, MRN number, procedure exam, level of participation (assisted or unassisted) and any repeats.

 Students are responsible for the care and safety of the logbooks, which will remain a part of the student's records maintained by the school.